Wondering what the difference is between quartz, mechanical and automatic watches? Here’s a simple overview of watch movements.

 That’s really the big difference between a mechanical timepiece and a quartz watch.
 Like your home computer, eventually a battery operated watch is going to go on the fritz and the cost to repair the movement isn’t worth it.

 This is why collectors prize mechanical watches over the superior accuracy of the quartz watch.

 The Automatic Movement

-Then, we get into automatic timepieces.
-Also considered a mechanical watch, this movement is worthy of your attention.
+Also a mechanical watch, this movement is worthy of your attention.

 It does this by using an off-center weighted rotor which spins as you move throughout the day.
 As it turns, it activates a ratchet system which keeps the watch wound.

 If we look at these movements as a whole, they aren’t any more accurate than the manually wound mechanical movements you have to wind each day.

 The real benefit is that with the automatic, you don’t have to take the time to set it over and over again.
 If you alternate between watches, you can store it in a case called a watch winder which keeps the watch in motion while it waits for you to put it back on your wrist.

 Today, most automatic watches also contain a power reserve which gives you a window to remove the watch from your wrist without having to keep it in motion.

 A watch with a 72-hour power reserve will give you that chance to wear another watch in between, or just allow you to pop it on your nightstand for a good night sleep.